 (2) Receive a diagnosis or confirmation of a qualifying condition from the recommending physician;

 (3) Consent to treatment with medical marijuana.
-If the patient is a minor, the prospective patients parent or legal representative shall consent to treatment with medical marijuana;
+If the patient is a minor or individual with a court-appointed legal guardian, the prospective patients parent or legal representative shall consent to treatment with medical marijuana;

 (4) Remit to the state board of pharmacy the required fee; and

 (5) Unless otherwise provided pursuant to a reciprocal agreement under division (A) of section 3796.16 of the Revised Code, be an Ohio resident.